G'Kar: Career

-G'Kar was Narn ambassador to Babylon 5, and member of the third circle of the Kha'Ri, the heart and the ruling body of Narn Regime.
+G'Kar was Narn ambassador to Babylon 5, and a member of the third circle of the Kha'Ri, the heart and the ruling body of Narn Regime.
 During his time as ambassador, he was notorious for his hatred of Londo Mollari, and of the Centauri Republic Mollari represented.
 His hatred led G'Kar in 2258 to be a party to various underhanded schemes intended to further the goals of his government whether they be sheltering the notorious Dilgar war criminal, Deathwalker, to attempting to incite riots on the station.

-In mid-2259, the dying Centauri Emperor Turhan visited Babylon 5 so as he could "stand with a Narn in neutral territory and apologize" for all the evil and suffering the Centauri have inflicted upon the Narn.
+In mid-2259, the dying Centauri Emperor Turhan visited Babylon 5 to "stand with a Narn in neutral territory and apologize" for all the evil and suffering the Centauri have inflicted upon the Narn.
 G'kar was prepared to assassinate the Emperor before he learned of this.
 After the Emperor's intentions were relayed to him, he sought Mollari and offered him a drink in celebration of a new understanding between their two peoples.

-By a sad irony, at that point Mollari had already arranged for the Shadows to attack the Narn base on Quadrant 14 to ensure that Refa and his allies could consolidate their power at the eve of the Centauri Emperor's death.
+By a sad irony, at that point, Mollari had already arranged for the Shadows to attack the Narn base on Quadrant 14 to ensure that Refa and his allies could consolidate their power on the eve of the Centauri Emperor's death.
 After learning of the attack on Quadrant 14 “by the Centauri”, G'Kar attempted to attack Mollari but was stopped by Sheridan.
 Sheridan gave G'Kar a choice – if he attacked Mollari, he might very well end up dead and would be of no use to his people.
 But if he restrained himself, he would stay alive and be able to help his people greatly (this proved true, as G'Kar became instrumental in the war against the Shadows and the later liberation of Narn).
 In a feat of tremendous self-restraint, G'Kar stayed his hand.
-Instead he sat on the ground, weeping.
+Instead, he sat on the ground, weeping.

-The Narn-Centauri war
+The Narn-Centauri War

 After the second Narn-Centauri war, and the subsequent surrender of the Narn Regime, G'Kar was the only member of the Kha'Ri not captured.
-Mollari returned to Babylon 5 (after having watched the bombardment of Narn by the Centauri using mass-drivers) to announce to the Babylon 5 Council the defeat of Narn and its being turned into a “Protectorate” of the Centauri.
+Mollari returned to Babylon 5 after having watched the bombardment of Narn by the Centauri using mass-drivers.
 Mollari proceeded to deliver the terms of the Narn surrender, including the arrest of all members of the Kha'Ri.
-However, because he had asked for sanctuary, G'Kar had already been placed under the protection both of Babylon 5 and of the Minbari Federation (who co-sponsored the construction of the station) for as long as G'Kar remained ON the station.
+However, because he had asked for sanctuary, G'Kar had already been placed under the protection both Babylon 5 and of the Minbari Federation for as long as G'Kar remained on the station.
 Nevertheless, Londo had G'Kar removed from the Council as he was no longer the official representative of Narn.

 Instead of leaping across the room to snap Mollari's neck, G'Kar calmly rose and addressed the council;